UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle.md

 ## Migration from Rackham to Pelle

-As both clusters are UPPMAX clusters, we are probably able to tranfer your data from Rackham to Pelle.
+As both clusters are UPPMAX clusters, we are probably able to transfer your data from Rackham to Pelle.